tmckee09/instagram-downloader/README.md

-Welcome to the TikTok Downloader project.
+Welcome to the Multi-platform Downloader project.
 Whether you're a seasoned dev or just here to vibe code on weekends - you're in the right place.
 Here's how to get started:

 __🔒 Permissions & Rules__
-- Repo is under the MIT License (See GitHub -> Repository -> MIT License)
+- Repo will be under the MIT License (See GitHub -> Repository -> MIT License)
 - Only approved collaborators can push directly to main
 - Keep .env keys private — don’t commit them!
 - (.env files store environment variables - usually API Keys, tokens, or config values your app needs to work, but that shouldn’t be exposed publicly)